Perihilar bile duct cancer stages

 • T2b means the tumour has grown into the liver next to the bile duct

-T3 means the tumour has grown into the branches on one side of the portal vein or hepatic artery.
+T3 means the tumour has grown into the left or right portal vein or hepatic artery.

 T4 means the tumour has grown into one of the following: